 Nodes are also referred to as the offspring or child of their parents.
-E.g. node B is the offspring of node A. The tree structure diagrams must be interpreted in a preordered traversal sequence (top down, left branch first).
+For example node B is the offspring of node A.

+The tree structure diagrams must be interpreted in a preordered traversal sequence (top down, left branch first).